genesolution/PRC2_data/README.md

 ## Code for the calculations

-The needed code files that are needed:
+The executable code files:
-</p> Genes_EZH2.py  - calculates all the statistics for the EZH2
+<p> Genes_EZH2.py  - calculates all the statistics for the EZH2
 Genes_EED.py  - same for EED

 It takes as input 2 files that have to be located in the same directory: